Collabinar: Data Quality and Citizen Science

 - How should we train the next generation of critical citizen data practitioners?

-Our second optional hour will be dedicated to practical project discussions concerning data quality and citizen science.
-We plan to discuss youth engagement with data and community action through the Center’s “Our Forests” project in Nevada County, and you are welcome to bring a relevant project or challenge for workshopping.
+Our second optional hour was dedicated to practical project discussions concerning data quality and citizen science.
+We discussed youth engagement with data and community action through the Center’s “Our Forests” project in Nevada County, and attendees brought a relevant project or challenge for workshopping.

-You can also find or share Collabinar details with our flyer.
-We hope to see you then!
+You can also find or share Collabinar details with our flier.

 About the CCS Collabinar Series